Why Does My Business Need a CEO Day and How Do I Structure It?

 How to Actually Protect Your CEO Day

 Block it in your calendar like a client meeting.
-Because it IS a meeting — with the most important person in your company.
-You.
+Because it IS a meeting — with the most important person in your company: you.

-After a month, you'll start noticing something strange: the rest of your week gets easier.
-Because you've already decided what matters.
-You've already looked at your numbers.
-You've already identified the one thing that will move the needle.
+After a month, you will start noticing something strange: the rest of your week gets easier.
+Because you have already decided what matters.
+You have already looked at your numbers.
+You have already identified the one thing that will move the needle.
 Everything else is just execution.
-And execution without strategy is just busy work disguised as progress.

 Cheers to your success,